Database Seeding: What It Is, Methods, and Best Practices

 (2, 'bob@example.com', 2, 2);

 Run it with psql -f seed.sql and your database has data.
 Simple, deterministic, version-controlled.
 For a 5-table schema that changes quarterly, this is fine.
+For a hands-on walkthrough of writing a Postgres seed file from scratch, see Seed Database: PostgreSQL Step-by-Step Guide.

 The problem starts on the day someone runs ALTER TABLE users ADD COLUMN department_id INTEGER NOT NULL REFERENCES departments(id).
 Your seed file doesn't insert departments.
 The INSERT into users now fails.
 Someone has to fix the file, test it, commit it.
 Multiply this across a schema with 30 tables and monthly migrations, and the maintenance cost becomes its own workstream.